 My, how things change.
-In our case flexible and functional won over these loftier plans.
-We couldn’t be happier with the result.
+In our case flexible and functional won over these loftier plans, but we couldn’t be happier with the result.
 Let’s face it: What does a horse really need?
-Beautiful barns are a monument to horses’.
-Human caretakers rather than to the horses themselves.
+Beautiful barns are a monument to horses’ human caretakers rather than to the horses themselves.
 Wild horses were nomadic creatures of the steppes and windblown plains, superbly suited to extreme temperatures and weather.
-Subsequent domestication has developed an animal more suited to human endeavour.
-Still not far removed from his ancestors.
+Subsequent domestication has developed an animal more suited to human endeavor, but still not far removed from his ancestors.

 Horses tolerate heat and cold much better than their human handlers.
-In most climates horses do need to have shelter available from wind, sun.
-Precipitation.
-Inevitably, inclement weather blows in while you're not at the farm.
+In most climates horses do need to have shelter available from wind, sun, and precipitation.
+Inevitably, inclement weather blows in while you are not at the farm.
 Blankets that were too hot on horses earlier in the day can become soaked inside and out.
-The natural defensive barrier of winter hair coat has been removed if the horse is clipped for competition or other athletic endeavours.
-Clearly, these horses do need a little help from their friends.
-A run-in shed could be that solution.
+The natural defensive barrier of winter hair coat has been removed if the horse is clipped for competition or other athletic endeavors.
+Clearly, these horses do need a little help from their friends; a run-in shed could be that solution.

-You might've a barn and simply wish to augment turnout with basic shelter for your herd.
-You might be considering temporary housing until you've the time and/or money to build a barn.
-You could be reconsidering the need for a full-sized barn altogether.
-A highly adaptable run-in shed might be just what you're looking for and can meet any of these needs at a price that won’t break the bank.
+You might have a barn and simply wish to augment turnout with basic shelter for your herd; you might be considering temporary housing until you have the time and/or money to build a barn; or you could be reconsidering the need for a full-sized barn altogether.
+A highly adaptable run-in shed might be just what you are looking for and can meet any of these needs at a price that won’t break the bank.

 Basic Design Concepts

-Consider the prevailing winds once you've determined your shed’s general location.
+Consider the prevailing winds once you have determined your shed’s general location.
 Our forefathers knew exactly how the winds worked on their farms and situated their buildings accordingly.
-Now this essential information isn't as obvious to those of us who spend our days inside or working off the farm.
+Now this essential information is not as obvious to those of us who spend our days inside or working off the farm.
 Typically a three-sided structure, the run-in should be oriented to protect horses from wind-driven rain and sleet as well as the sun.
-If prevailing winds are out of the Southwest.
-Instance, the open side of most well-planned run-ins will face to the North or Northeast.
+If prevailing winds are out of the Southwest, for instance, the open side of most well-planned run-ins will face to the North or Northeast.
 This provides shade as well as wind protection except for the rare storm out of the Northeast.
 A south-facing open-faced shed will need a substantial overhang to provide adequate shade.

-“Besides providing shelter, run-ins provide a useful means of catching and containing horses in need of medical examination or treatment,”.
-Adds Eric Peterson, DVM, an equine practitioner in Lexington, Ky.
-“They need to be large enough to allow the animal to turn around and avoid injury as they're caught.
-Not so large that other horses turned out in the same field interfere with the process.”.
+“Besides providing shelter, run-ins provide a useful means of catching and containing horses in need of medical examination or treatment,” adds Eric Peterson, DVM, an equine practitioner in Lexington, Ky.
+“They need to be large enough to allow the animal to turn around and avoid injury as they are caught, but not so large that other horses turned out in the same field interfere with the process.”.

-When constructing one of our run-ins.
-Instance, we centreed it on a fence row with a flexible gate system that allows access to two different pastures or both.
+When constructing one of our run-ins, for instance, we centered it on a fence row with a flexible gate system that allows access to two different pastures or both.
 When we need to, this allows us to segregate animals.
-Each half of the run-in is 16 feet wide–.
-Large enough to stand alone as protection for a few horses.
+Each half of the run-in is 16 feet wide– large enough to stand alone as protection for a few horses.
 When rotating, by installing swinging gates in front of the run-in we can also open the full 32-foot width to either pasture.
 When we open both pastures we simply remove the gates to allow access from either pasture, in the winter.
 When fully opened, this size accomodates six or more horses easily.
 We rotate cattle and horses on our pastures and both benefit from the protection it affords.

-When determining your run-in’s size, consider the number of horses that'll be turned out at any one time.
+When determining your run-in’s size, consider the number of horses that will be turned out at any one time.
 When they all want to be in the shed, horses need room to escape each other.
-A good general rule is to allow two horses per equivalent stall size of about 12-by-12 feet (i.e., a run-in for four horses would've 12 by 24 feet of space).
-These are loose rules that vary by horse breed and size.
-Simply remember that crowding too many horses into a run-in is dangerous for horses and handlers and potentially damaging to the structure.
+A good general rule is to allow two horses per equivalent stall size of about 12-by-12 feet (i.e., a run-in for four horses would have 12 by 24 feet of space).
+These are loose rules that vary by horse breed and size; simply remember that crowding too many horses into a run-in is dangerous for horses and handlers and potentially damaging to the structure.

 Herd dynamics should also affect run-in size decisions.
 According to Bob Coleman, PhD, PAS, associate director for undergraduate education in equine science and management and extension horse specialist at the University of Kentucky, another rule of thumb for shed size is 100 square feet of space per horse for the first two horses using the shelter and 50 square feet for each additional horse.

 The shed walls should be a minimum of eight feet high at the low (back) side.
-The pitch of the roof depends on personal taste and climate requirements.
-Generally it shouldn't be less than 4 1/2 or 4 inches of rise for every horizontal foot.
-The rise in the roof towards the open end will create a taller wall at the front of the shed.
+The pitch of the roof depends on personal taste and climate requirements, but generally it should not be less than 4 1/2 or 4 inches of rise for every horizontal foot.
+The rise in the roof toward the open end will create a taller wall at the front of the shed.
 Often the front wall is left open up to eight feet high and sided above to Â¬ increase shelter from sun or precipitation.

 Run-ins can be built from any of the same materials used for horse barns.
 Masonry is durable but expensive.
 Wood is less expensive but requires more maintenance.
-In any case, remember the horse will have access to both the inside and outside of every wall.
-The building must be sturdy enough to withstand the occasional kick and should've no sharp edges on which a horse could scrape or cut himself.
+In any case, remember the horse will have access to both the inside and outside of every wall, so the building must be sturdy enough to withstand the occasional kick and should have no sharp edges on which a horse could scrape or cut himself.
 Metal-sided run-ins, the least expensive in most regions, should be lined with wood inside to prevent a horse from kicking through the walls and sustaining a serious injury.
 Also eliminate sharp siding edges.

 Prefabricated metal structures can be the quickest housing solution, shipped straight to your site.
 Use care, however, to fasten these structures securely to terra firma to prevent wind damage.
-Run-in sheds as a whole aren't designed to be portable.
-Many owners will move the sheds regularly (which often weakens the structure) or don't fasten them down sufficiently to endure wind and weather extremes.
+Run-in sheds as a whole are not designed to be portable.
+Many owners will move the sheds regularly (which often weakens the structure) or do not fasten them down sufficiently to endure wind and weather extremes.

 Because horses can and do run in when looking for shelter, the reason these buildings are called run-ins is.
 Therefore, the footing needs to be a nonslip material.
-A run-in’s floor is typically natural earth augmented with at least 4 inches of Class I sand or a similar material–.
-Preferably atop geotextile fabric to reduce sand loss due to water runoff.
-This will provide a tough, easy-to-clean surface that'll withstand pawing and exposure to urine.
-Some owners build a high-traffic pad (made of geotextile fabric, No. 4 crushed stone.
-A dense grade aggregate installed over an excavated area) for drainage and then place the run in shed on the pad, adds Coleman.
-Shavings can be used as a topper.
-Soiled shavings should be removed on a regular basis to avoid moisture buildup.
-Also remove manure to prevent flies from gathering and breeding, though the need will be less frequent than in barn stalls since horses aren't confined.
+A run-in’s floor is typically natural earth augmented with at least 4 inches of Class I sand or a similar material– preferably atop geotextile fabric to reduce sand loss due to water runoff.
+This will provide a tough, easy-to-clean surface that will withstand pawing and exposure to urine.
+Some owners build a high-traffic pad (made of geotextile fabric, No. 4 crushed stone, and a dense grade aggregate installed over an excavated area) for drainage and then place the run in shed on the pad, adds Coleman.
+Shavings can be used as a topper, but soiled shavings should be removed on a regular basis to avoid moisture buildup.
+Also remove manure to prevent flies from gathering and breeding, though the need will be less frequent than in barn stalls since horses are not confined.

 Case in Point.

 This run-in shed is now well over 10 years old and has required no maintenance other than cleaning out the manure and replacing the footing with fresh Class I sand every few years.
-As in all our equine housing, we check regularly for loose nails, sharp edges.
-Other obvious hazards.
+As in all our equine housing, we check regularly for loose nails, sharp edges, or other obvious hazards.